3d-paws/3D-PAWS-Particle-FullStation/README.md

 </pre>

 ### Station Information (Event type "INFO")
 At boot the station will send a event message of type "INFO" to Particle.
 This message contains configuration and status information.
-You can also request an INFO event message to be send from the device via DoAction Function on the Particle Console.
+You can also request an INFO event message to be sent from the device via DoAction Function on the Particle Console.
 Use keyword "INFO".
+Every INFO execution will create/rewrite file INFO.TXT with INFO information.

 INFO event message from a Boron
 <div style="overflow:auto; white-space:pre; font-family: monospace; font-size: 8px; line-height: 1.5; height: 500px; border: 1px solid black; padding: 10px;">